Open 10am-4pm

 I’m a member, do I need to get tickets in advance?

 Membership includes the cost of admission to the Minnesota Zoo.
-However, to help create an enjoyable experience and allow ample room to explore, tickets must be reserved ahead of time online for a specified date and time for each person in your party, and adult cardholders must show their membership card and photo identification when they check in.
-If members are unable to attend their reserved entry time, please notify the Zoo at 952-431-9200.
+You must get tickets online for your desired date and time.
+If members are unable to attend their reserved entry time, please notify the Zoo at 952.431.9200.

 Can I buy tickets for a group?